grscheller/neovim-notes/basicTextEditing.md

 essentially line printers with keyboards, the descendants of teletypes, you edited files one line at a time.

-*Command Mode* commands developed from the original line editing commands.
+*Command Mode* commands developed from the original ex line editing commands.

 Use the `:` command to enter *Command Mode*.
 The